spectrocloud/stylus-image-builder/README.md

 ### qcow2
 A compressed image format with thin provisioning support making it portable and supports snapshotting.

+### qcow2-image
+A compressed image format with thin provisioning support making it portable and supports snapshotting.
+This command generates disk image which can be used to provision VM using kubevirt.

 ### vmdk
 A format from VMWare used pervasively across their tooling.
 This will be the primary format for VCenter, VirtualBox and VMWare Workstation.